sylvainhalle/AntRun/Readme.md

 ### jar

-Compiles the project, generates the Javadoc and creates a runnable JAR, including the sources and the documentation.
+Compiles the project, generates the Javadoc and creates a runnable JAR, including the sources and the documentation (and possibly the project's dependencies, see `download-deps` below).

 ### test